Objects¶

 GameObjectValueReference¶

-A MonoBehaviour that holds a settable ISettableGameObjectValue and fires targeted commands when the value changes.
+A MonoBehaviour that holds a settable ISettableGameObjectValue and fires processes when the value changes.
 Use it as a reactive binding point in the scene:

 // Other code can write to it